+Photo No 17 Photo No 18 F

+Setting up the Hot Air Balloon

+Photo No 19
-The wicker basket is placed next to the balloon in a lying position.
-Initially through a large fan, through the opening under the balloon, the same is roughly inflated.
-Then two burners are used in oder to heat the air inside the balloon.
-Almost immediately the big balloon rises up to a vertical position and drags the wicker basket which is now in a vertical position position as well.
-The balloon can now be used.

-I play Lieutenant Aston and I enter the basket, my collaborators Cap.
-Evans and Cap.
-Caster hoist on board the table with all the transmitter parts on it (Photo N° 20).
-When everything is correctly positioned in the basket I tie the table with the previously provided straps.
+The wicker basket was placed next to the balloon in a lying position.
+Initially through a large fan, through the opening under the balloon, this was roughly inflated.
+Then two burners were used in order to heat the air inside the balloon.
+Almost immediately the big balloon rose up to a vertical position and dragged the wicker basket which was now in a vertical position as well.
+The balloon could now be used.
+I played Lieutenant Aston and entered the basket.
+My collaborators, Captain Evans and Captain Caster were hoisted on board the table with all the transmitter parts on it (Photo N° 20).
+When everything was correctly positioned in the basket I tied the table with the previously provided straps.

-Photo N° 20 and 21 we hoist the Transmitter aboard
+Photo N° 20 Photo N° 21 We hoist the Transmitter aboard